beingofexistence13/friday/Readme.md

 | Rescue Operations           | F.R.I.D.A.Y. helped Stark rescue a family trapped in a collapsing building⁵                         |
 | Predicting Opponent's Moves | F.R.I.D.A.Y. predicted where Captain America would hit next, allowing Iron Man to counter the blow⁵ |

-Please note that while F.R.I.D.A.Y. is a powerful AI, it's also a fictional creation within the Marvel Cinematic Universe and its capabilities are subject to the creative direction of the filmmakers and writers.

-Source: Conversation with Bing, 9/14/2023
 (1) undefined. https://marvelcinematicuniverse.fandom.com/wiki/F.R.I.D.A.Y.
 (2) F.R.I.D.A.Y. | Marvel Cinematic Universe Wiki | Fandom. https://marvelcinematicuniverse.fandom.com/wiki/F.R.I.D.A.Y..
 (3) F.R.I.D.A.Y. - Wikipedia. https://en.wikipedia.org/wiki/F.R.I.D.A.Y..